2016-2017 ASME FELLOW GOVERNMENT FELLOWS (PUBLIC POLICY)

 - Dr. Urmila Ghia is a 2018 ASME Congressional Fellow, with a focus on energy and STEM education policy.
 She has served on the Engineering faculty of the University of Cincinnati (UC) since 1972, in various capacities including Vice Provost for Academic Affairs, and Department Head for Mechanical, Industrial and Nuclear Engineering.
 Her research interests are in energy applications of fluid dynamics, with over 200 publications.
 For ASME, Urmila has served as Associate Editor of the Journal of Fluids Engineering, chaired the Fluids Engineering Division and the Congress Steering Committee, and currently serves on the Codes and Standards Committee PTC61.
 She has received YWCA’s Career Woman of Achievement Award, the University’s Award for Distinguished Scientific Research, Outstanding Faculty-Student Relations, and the Faculty Career Award.
 She chairs the Women in Science and Engineering (WISE) Program at UC.
 A highlight activity of WISE is the Research Experience for Women Undergraduates (REWU) Program.
 She is a Fellow of ASME and AIAA, and a Distinguished Alumna of the Illinois Institute of Technology.
 Urmila received her Ph.D. in Mechanical and Aerospace Engineering at the Illinois Institute of Technology.

-- Dr. Shawn Moylan is a 2017-2018 ASME Congressional Fellow.
+- Dr. Shawn Moylan is a 2017-2018 ASME Congressional Fellow and serving in the office of the Honorable Gary Peters.
 He is a mechanical engineer with experience in advanced manufacturing at the National Institute of Standards and Technology (NIST).
 Shawn has policy experience in the Advanced Manufacturing National Program Office and technical experience as project leader for multiple additive manufacturing and smart machine tool projects in NIST’s Engineering Laboratory.
 His research has focused on developing test methods and reference data to reduce the high costs associated with qualifying machines and components for aerospace, medical, and other applications.
 Shawn is a leader in the advanced manufacturing community: currently Chair, Executive Committee for ASME Manufacturing Engineering Division; Co-chair, Technology Roadmap Advisory Group for America Makes — the National Additive Manufacturing Innovation Institute; Vice-Chair, subcommittee on Test Methods in ASTM International Committee F42 on Additive Manufacturing Technologies.